vporton/bequest-safe-app/README.md

 # Safe Bequest App

+WARNING: Deployed only on Rinkeby.

 This app allows to set/change/reset a (future) date after which a "heir" can take control over your Gnosis Safe smart wallet.
 It is useful for bequesting your funds.

+It allows to bequest to a custom address or to common goods like science and free software.

 The app _was_ tested but not audited, **no any warranty is provided, use at your own risk!**
 See the `LICENSE` for details.